 - Document and date what you discussed with your client

-- Follow suggested protocol for products and get proper training
+- Follow suggested protocol for products and treatment considerations

 - Performing a patch test on your client is always a good idea if you are performing a new service or using a new product that may have more aggressive results